Updated May 28, 2021

 Expensive taste means a more expensive home

-The cost to pour concrete foundation can be anywhere from $4,500 to $21,000.
-While a simple slab is on the lower end, if you want to create a basement (to potentially furnish later!), costs increase with more material, reinforcement with rebar, and additional excavation.
+The average cost to install a foundation is $8,200.
+While a simple slab is on the lower end, if you want to create a basement (to potentially furnish later), costs increase with more material, reinforcement with rebar, and additional excavation.

 Finishes and fixtures

-Want coveted granite countertops or marble floor tiles?
-These high-end options will come at a premium cost ($40 to $100 per square foot).
-Choosing hardwood flooring ($6 to $8 per square foot) will also cost you.
-Keep these aesthetics in mind when it comes to your budget.
+Dreaming of granite countertops for your kitchen?
+This high-end option will come at a premium cost ($40 to $100 per square foot).
+Choosing hardwood flooring ($4 to $6 per square foot) will also cost you.
+Keep these aesthetics in mind when it comes to your budget, especially if you are concerned about resale value.

 Type of roof